alebairos/chat-app/docs/features/ft_144_persona_config_optimization.md

 ### FR-144.2: I-There 2.0 Configuration
 - Create streamlined config with 60% reduction in system prompt length
-- Maintain Mirror Realm personality and curiosity-driven interactions
+- **Preserve Avatar Identity**: Maintain I-There as user's AI reflection/clone from Mirror Realm
+- **Keep Curiosity Core**: Preserve curiosity-driven interactions about learning who the user is
+- **Clone-to-Original Dynamic**: Maintain the relationship where I-There looks/sounds like user but is discovering their personality
 - Add explicit brevity guidelines for natural conversation flow
 - Preserve voice settings and exploration prompts structure